chr0nikler/chr0nikler.github.io/_posts/2026-02-15-the-burdened-beginner.md

 ![pcb_case_demo]({{ '/assets/images/first_pcb_case_640w.gif' | lfs_url }}){:style="display: block; margin: 0 auto" }

 It is exactly what it looks like.
 A box with alternating yellow and blue blinking LEDs.
-But for me, it represents a persistent engagement with aspects of time I didn't practice before.
+But for me, it’s the start of learning how to dance with time instead of chasing it.
 I hope that as I explain to you the skills I've developed, I'll evince the fear and struggle I've tried to overcome.
 This is a simple, boring project, but like most good stories, its complications are the highlights.
 ## Idea and Work

 The germinating concept in my mind is a physical device.
 It should be a straightforward device, but the three big obstacles are: